-As waves of snow sweep across Britain, we re-publish our guide to how to stop bad weather disrupting your business.
+As the extreme weather continues to hit Britain, we re-publish our guide to how to stop bad weather disrupting your business.

 Weather-induced chaos presents an ideal opportunity for technologists to remind businesses that we now have the means to lessen the impact of bad weather.
 Mobile and remote working tools make it possible to be productive in almost any location and the aptly named Cloud Computing can take care of all your processing needs on the internet.